Russian and Belarusian athletes can compete as neutrals at Beijing Winter Games

 "These are key components of the new IPC Constitution that was approved at the 2021 IPC General Assembly held just over three months ago."

+Russian athletes were already set to compete under the Russian Paralympic Committee banner as part of sanctions imposed for a state-sponsored doping programme.

+The IPC added they would not host any events in Russia and Belarus, including World and European Championships, until further notice and urged other international and regional para federations to follow a similar approach.

-A number of sports federations, including world soccer governing body FIFA, have banned teams and athletes from Russia and Belarus.
+A number of sports federations, including world football governing body FIFA and European football governing body UEFA, have banned teams and athletes from the two countries, and also stripped them of key events such as this season's Champions League final.

+"Given the time constraints ... the IPC Governing Board will reconvene after the Games to further discuss this matter and any additional action that may be required," the statement added.

+The 20-member Ukrainian contingent, accompanied by nine guides, arrived in Beijing on Wednesday following initial fears they may not be able to make it in time for the Games, which run from Mar 4 to Mar 13.